albaintor/integration_panasonicbluray/FIRMWARE_PATCH.md

 The next steps will occur between your machine and the player :
 1. Insert the USB key in the Panasonic player
 2. Turn the Panasonic player on : the next step will make a backup of the firmware on the USB key
+3. Grab the IP address of your Panasonic Player
-3. Then run the `Patcher` script again from your machine and this time click on `Connect` then on `Exec script`
+4. Then run the `Patcher` script again from your machine, fill in the IP address field with the IP of the Panasonic Player, and this time click on `Connect` then on `Exec script`
-4. Once finished (this will generate dump fma files 1 to 7 and write them into the flashdrive, it will take some time), turn off the player
+5. Once finished (this will generate dump fma files 1 to 7 and write them into the flashdrive, it will take some time), turn off the player

 ## Patch the firmware